PatrickAliberti/WebScraper/README.md

 # WebScraper

-Scrapes stock data from a web page using the libcurl API.
+Scrapes stock data from a web page using the libcurl library.

 This program get the HTML code of a stock website and writes it to a file using the libcurl 'easy' interface.
 It then parses through the HTML and write the data to the screen.